intel/e2eAIOK/e2eAIOK/deltatuner/README.md

 ```

 ### Fast Fine-tuning on Base models
 Below is an example of optimizing [MPT](https://huggingface.co/mosaicml/mpt-7b) model by adding the following few-lines to use the delatuner optimizations.
-It use the DE-NAS in delatuner to optimize a LLM with LoRA layers to a LLM with compact delta layers, so as to efficiently improve the LLM fine-tuning process in peak memory reduction and time speedup.
+It use the DE-NAS in delatuner to optimize a LLM with LoRA layers to a LLM with compact LoRA layers, so as to efficiently improve the LLM fine-tuning process in peak memory reduction and time speedup.

 ```python
 from delta import deltatuner, deltatuner_args